The Devil Wears Prada (band): New releases, death of Daniel Williams, and Mason Nagy's departure (2019–present)

 In 2019, Gering and Capolupo joined the band as official members.
 They proceeded to join in recording their new album, with Gering providing songwriting and production duties, alongside producer Sonny DiPerri.

 On September 23, 2020, the band released an episode of their podcast (The Prada Pod) in which they discussed bassist Andy Trick's departure from the band and his replacement, former touring bassist Mason Nagy.
 On April 7, 2021, the name, artwork, and track listing for a new EP, ZII, were announced.
 A sequel to 2010's Zombie, it is about hopelessness and was partially inspired by the COVID-19 pandemic.

 On June 7, 2022, the band announced that their eighth studio album Color Decay would be released on September 16.

 On March 4, 2024, the band released the song "Ritual".
 On April 18, 2025, the band released another single, "For You".
+The band performed at the Sonic Temple music festival in Columbus, Ohio the following month in May.

 On May 22, 2025, founding drummer Daniel Williams was killed in a private plane crash in San Diego.
 The band confirmed his death later that day in a statement, saying: "No words.
 We owe you everything.
 Love you forever."
 Jeremy DePoyster said: "This hurts really bad.
 Rest easy boys.
 I love you.
 We’ll see each other again."
 Hours prior to the crash, Williams had posted pictures of himself in the cockpit of the plane to Instagram.
 One of the captions read: "Hey.
 Hey... you...
 Look at me...
 I’m the (co)pilot now."
-Despite this, Williams' father confirmed that he did not hold a pilot's license and was not piloting the plane.
+Despite this, Williams's father confirmed that he did not hold a pilot's license and was not piloting the plane.
 The plane was owned by Sum 41 agent Dave Shapiro, who was also killed in the crash.
 The resulting fires resulted in the evacuation of approximately 100 residents in the area, and authorities said it was a "miracle" that no fatalities occurred on the ground.
 A week prior to his death, Williams had accepted a position at Apple Inc. after eight years of working for GoPro.

 On July 31, 2025, bassist Mason Nagy announced he had departed the band.

 On August 21, 2025, the band released double singles, "Where The Flowers Never Grow" and "Wave", while officially announcing their ninth album called Flowers which was released on November 14, 2025.

+The band announced their first UK headlining tour in December 2025.
+They also announced the Flowers Spring 2026 US headlining tour, with support from Four Year Strong, Split Chain, and I Promised the World.

+In June 2026, the band rereleased 2005 demo Patterns of a Horizon on cassette in collaboration with Fantasy Initiative, a multidiscliplinary art publisher based in Columbus, Ohio.